-Don't know what the fuss is about?
-Understand the key terms, concepts, and user-submitted facts before you join the discussion.
+Read the objective introduction to understand the key terms, concepts, and user-submitted facts before you join the discussion.

-No time to read all the comments to see where the disagreements are?
-Get a balanced summary of a long discussion instantly with charts, data, and a one-paragraph summary of the key disagreements and consensus areas.
+Get a balanced summary of a long discussion instantly with charts, data, and an auto-generated one-paragraph summary of the key disagreements and consensus areas.

 Comments are now sorted and structured in a way that makes sense for the reader and for that discusion - not just by chronology or votes.

-Don't trust the moderators, but still wish there was a way to beat trolls?
-The community now owns the quality of the discussion: Leave a comment, and the next few random visitors will decide whether it is respectful and relevant enough to be added.
+The community now owns the quality of the discussion: Post a comment, and the next few random visitors will decide whether it is respectful and relevant enough to be added.

 Registered users have the option of commenting completely anonymously if they want.

 Customer voted 81% for propose to 19% for oppose,

 Taxi Industry voted 0% for propose to 100% for oppose,